Philippine Collective Media Corporation

 Philippine Collective Media Corporation (PCMC; officially known in their documents as Philippine CollectiveMedia Corporation) is a Philippine broadcast media company.
 Its headquarters are located in Barangay South Triangle, Quezon City, with offices in Makati and Tacloban.
-It owns a number of radio stations across the country under the FM Radio Philippines (Favorite Music Radio) network and AM radio station DZMM Radyo Patrol 630 (under joint-venture with ABS-CBN), as well as television stations PRTV Prime Media and PRTV.
+It owns a number of radio stations across the country under the FMR Philippines (Favorite Music Radio) network.
+It also owns television stations PRTV Prime Media and PRTV, and operates DZMM Radyo Patrol 630 under a joint venture with ABS-CBN.